 After the Step 2 response, but prior to review by the Grievance Committee, the parties involved may mutually agree to submit the grievance to Labor Relations.
 The grievance, as originally written and Step 1 and Step 2 responses, must be submitted to Labor Relations within 14 calendar days of receipt of the Step 2 response.
-Labor Relations shall, within 14 calendar days of the receipt of the grievance, meet with the department head, or designee, and the grievant and the grievant's representative, if any, in an attempt to resolve the grievance.
+Labor Relations shall, within 14 calendar days of the receipt of the grievance, meet with the department head, or designee, and the grievance.
 Labor Relations shall then submit a written response to all parties within 14 calendar days of the meeting.

-4. Step 3
+- 4. Step 3 - a.

-a.
 If the written response of the Step 2 (or 2.5 if applicable) does not result in a resolution of the grievance, the grievant may, within 14 calendar days of the Step 2 response, appeal the grievance by signing and completing the City form and presenting it to Labor Relations.
 A Grievance Committee hearing will be scheduled at which the grievant shall be afforded the opportunity to fully present his position and to be represented.